andyluong1/Projects/Bike Stores Data Visualization Dashboards/README.md

-Data Analysis of bike stores using SQL, Tableau, and Excel in order to create dashboards and reports.
+Data analysis of bike stores using SQL, Tableau, and Excel in order to create dashboards and reports.